 Her life as such was a brutal one, forcing her to adapt to conditions that most children her age gave up in and chose death over continued existence.
 While she had several brushes with death during those tumultuous years, she never once gave up on living.
-It was by sheer luck that the transport she’d been crammed into after being picked up by one of countless refugee “assistance” raids conducted by the then barely legitimate Free State regime, Ariennye found herself crossing what was once the Neutral Zone and being deposited on a somewhat backwater Federation world.
+It was by sheer luck that the transport she’d been crammed into after being dumped off on a merchant who really had no use for the girl, Ariennye found herself crossing the Neutral Zone and being deposited on a somewhat backwater Federation world.

 Ariennye was first taken in by the local orphanage, then later adopted by a foster family who had lost a child recently and wanted to help a child in place of the one they hadn’t been able to.
 Ariennye found their overtures of warmth uncomfortable at first, but she was adaptable enough and pragmatic enough even in her mid-teens to understand that the family meant no real harm and that she wouldn’t be stabbed in the back like she might otherwise have among her own kind.
 This was a critical turning point in the young girl’s life, when she began to trust people for the first time in her short but eventful life.

 When she came of age, her foster family handed her a transit permit and a boarding pass for a transport bound for Earth, a place Ariennye had only heard in passing from time to time on the little backwater world she called home.
 Her foster parents explained that the child they had lost had always wanted to go to Earth and start a grand adventure there, where possibilities were limitless, unlike on their world.
 She tried to refuse at first, saying she was content with her life, but her foster parents argued that she should at least go and see for herself if it was truly a place of opportunities or not.